how to calculate bece aggregate score

 • The BECE uses a nine-point grading scale, with 1 being the highest and 9 the lowest.

-• The aggregate score is the sum of the grades of your best three core and three elective subjects.
+• The aggregate score is the sum of the grades of your core and two elective/optional subjects.

 • The BECE aggregate score determines your school placement and other opportunities like scholarships.